Navigation

 How do I apply?

 • Review the position descriptions and identify up to 3 positions that interest you.
-Do not contact the faculty directly.
+Please do not contact the faculty directly.

 • Create your resume (see Helpful Materials below).

 • Prepare a statement of interest (500 words maximum) addressed to the faculty mentor for each position for which you wish to apply.
 This statement allows you to introduce yourself to faculty mentor/s and should convey your background and motivation for wanting to do research.
-You should also discuss the impact you think doing research will have on your future and express your interest in the position and your qualifications and skills.
+You should also demonstrate your interest in the position and how participation will fit with your development.

 • Obtain a PDF copy of your UVA transcript or high school transcript if you are a rising first year (this may be unofficial).

-• Submit all components using this application link.
-Applications are due by 11:59pm on July 26.
+• Submit all components using this online application.
+Applications are due by 11:59pm on July 30.

-• August 16 – USOAR student selection deadline (this is the date by which you will learn your status)
+• August 13: USOAR student selections sent (this is the date by which you will learn your status)

-Positions will be posted starting May 26 and may continue to be added through the month of June.
+Positions will be posted starting in early June and may continue to be added through the month of June.
+Positions will be removed following the matching process.

 Other Requirements